The Campaign for the Future of Jewish Life at Brandeis

 Brandeis was founded as a bold experiment: a university rooted in Jewish values, committed to excellence, and open to all.
 Today, that original mission still calls to us.
 Hillel is where students shape their values, build enduring community, and grow into leaders.
 It is the heart of Jewish life on campus.

-Students come to Hillel for many reasons: to express their values, deepen their identities and learning, connect with Israel, and find a warm, welcoming home.
+Students come to Hillel for many reasons: to express their Jewish pride, deepen their identities and learning, connect with Israel, and find a warm, welcoming home.
 Through community and mentorship, they cultivate purpose, courage, and resilience — qualities they need to navigate our complex world.
+At the same time, they gain real-world experience: running organizations, managing budgets, facilitating dialogue, and organizing events for hundreds of peers.
+This lays a foundation for lifelong leadership capacity.

 Where Jewish Life Belongs: At the Heart of Brandeis